devanshmody/Research_Methodology_COMP-5112/README.md

 # Authors / Acknowledgements

-<p align="justify">I would like to thank Ricardo for providing javascript code to inovke mircophone of user from google colab cell.
+<p align="justify">I would like to thank [@Ricardo]( https://ricardodeazambuja.com/deep_learning/2019/03/09/audio_and_video_google_colab/) for providing javascript code to inovke mircophone of user from google colab cell.
 As google colab dosent support audio recording using microphone so a javacript function needs to be written to inovke microphone and record auido.
-I would also like to thank Fadi Badine my deep learning neural network model for emotion recognition is based on his model for automatic speech recognition.</p>
+I would also like to thank [@Fadi Badine](https://keras.io/examples/audio/speaker_recognition_using_cnn/) my deep learning neural network model for emotion recognition is based on his model for automatic speech recognition.</p>

 # References